andrewshawcare/andrewshawcare.github.io/content/zettelkasten/1-fleeting-notes.md

 ---
 title: Fleeting notes
-layout: article
+layout: note
 ---

-_Fleeting notes_ are used to record thoughts as soon as they happen.
+Fleeting notes are used to record thoughts as soon as they happen.

 At a later time, they are compiled into [permanent notes](./3-permanent-notes.md) and discarded.

 The etymology of _fleeting_: